nds-group/Dune/data_generation/README.md

 - `inference_point_list`: the list of inference points to be used in model analysis

 ### What do we generate?
+**Requirements:** The dataset needs to include train and test splits, and each split must have its corresponding PCAP traces.

-1) We take the pcap traces as an input to dataGenerator.
+1) **Input:** We take the pcap traces for the given split as an input to dataGenerator.
-2) From the pcap trace, we generate txt file including raw data of packets with packet-level features.
+2) **Raw Packet Data Extraction:** From the pcap trace, we generate TXT file containing raw packet data along with packet-level features.
-3) From the txt file, we generate labeled packet data (as .csv) - with the defined flow id per packet.
+3) **Labeled Packet Data Creation:** From the TXT file, we generate a CSV file containing labeled packet data.
+Each packet is assigned a flow ID.
-4) From the labeled packet data, we generate train/test data for each inference point for hybrid packet- and flow-level classification.
+4) **Experiment Data Generation:** Using the labeled packet data, we generate the experiment dataset for hybrid packet- and flow-level classification, considering each inference point separately.
-5) If we have multiple pcap traces as an input, we run the steps 1-4 for each pcap trace in parallel.
+5) **Parallel Processing:** If multiple PCAP traces are provided, steps 1-4 are executed in parallel for each trace.
-6) We finally merge multiple train/test data generated from different pcap traces for the same inference point.
+6) **Merging Data from Multiple Traces:** We finally merge multiple experiment data generated from different pcap traces for the same inference point.
-7) We generate a file including the flow length per flow.
+7) **Flow Length Calculation:** We generate a separate file containing the flow length (i.e., number of packets) for each flow.

-**IMPORTANT NOTE:** The flows with the same flow id is considered as different flows if they are generated from different pcap traces.
-Please make sure to merge all pcap traces and generate one trace as an input to `generate_data.py` if you want these flows to be considered as the same flow.
+**IMPORTANT NOTE:** Flows with the same flow ID are considered unique if they originate from different PCAP traces.

 ### Running the analysis
 After configuring the `params.ini` file you can trigger the analysis by: